webplatform/docs/apis/css-regions/Region/regionOverset/index.md

 * '''fit''' indicates various scenarios:

-** when content appears within the last region in the chain but does not overflow it
+** when content appears within the last region in the chain but does not overflow it, as described in '''overset''' above

 ** for regions that flow content into subsequent regions in the chain

 ** for regions that are too small to display the next available item of content, such as an image, which gets pushed into a subsequent region

 ** for elements that no longer behave as a region, which occurs when their [[css/properties/flow-into|'''flow-into''']] property reverts to '''none'''
 }}
 {{Examples_Section
 |Not_required=No